Eman-Abosabia/Week1-assignment/README.md

 # Week1-assignment
 Requirements Achieved:

-As a beginner, I successfully completed the core requirements for this project:
+As a be I successfully completed the core requirements for this project:

 Structured the webpage with semantic HTML tags for sections like header, hero, about, and footer.
 Styled the webpage using CSS, including responsive design elements and hover effects.